How Do I Know if My Headphones Need a Headphone Amp?

 See our selection of premium headphone amplifiers

 If you spent more than $200 on your headphones, you probably want to consider an amp.
-A headphone amp like an entry level Fiio Amp will help you get your money’s worth from your headphones and is an affordable gateway to the benefits of headphone amplification.
-If you want to move up a notch in musical performance, see our full line of headphone amps to find the best one for your needs.
+An entry-level headphone amp like a Topping L50 Desktop Headphone Amplifier will help you get your money’s worth from your headphones and is an affordable gateway to the benefits of headphone amplification.
+However, if you want something a little more personalized and less focused on simple utility, you can browse our full line of headphone amps to find the best one for your needs.

 You may know about a headphone "impedance rating".
 Impedance is the combined resistance and reactivity the headphones present to the amp as an electrical load.